mika-s/mika-s.github.io/_posts/2017-11-06-creating-a-wireshark-dissector-in-lua-2.markdown

 ```

 And that's pretty much what we have available for debugging.
 Don't expect any fancy IDE with a built-in debugger when
 dealing with Lua dissectors.
-If you want to you could try to get [ZeroBrane Studio][github-ZeroBraneStudio] working,
+If you want to, you could try to get [ZeroBrane Studio][github-ZeroBraneStudio] working,
-but I haven't figured out how to do that easily, so I'm going with printf debugging myself.
+but I haven't figured out how to do that easily, so I'm going with printf-style debugging myself.

 ### Extending the MongoDB protocol dissector